 Some 97% of a cross-section of American expatriates surveyed by the overseas arm of the Democratic party in January and early February report that they have "serious problems addressing their U.S. tax filing obligations" every year.

-This was among a number of findings that turned up in the Democrats Abroad's research that many expats are hopeful will catch the eye of Washington lawmakers, who, these expats say, have yet to acknowledge the scale of the problems America's estimated 9 million citizens who live outside of the U.S. are struggling with in Expatland.
+This was among a number of findings that turned up in the Democrats Abroad's research that many expats are hopeful will catch the eye of Washington lawmakers, who, these expats say, have yet to acknowledge the scale of the problems America's estimated 9 million citizens who live outside of the U.S. are struggling with.

 Other findings of the Democrats Abroad's research include the fact that 55% of those who participated in the survey said they rely on "tax return professionals" to prepare their U.S. tax filings for them.
 Some 61% of these reported they pay more than US$500 for their annual tax filing services – "at least twice what U.S.-based Americans spend on average", the Democrats Abroad researchers noted.

 And 34% reported that they're spending on average more than US$1,000 every year for help with their U.S. tax returns.

 "We will use the findings to profile the Americans abroad community to lawmakers and regulators in discussions aimed at persuading them to enact reforms to laws and regulations that place an unfair and undo burden on Americans abroad," Democrats Abroad Taxation Task Force chair Carmelan Polce said, in a statement on the Democrats Abroad's website.

 "We hope the data is useful to all those advocating on behalf of the Americans abroad community."

-The research was carried out online between 21 January and 2 February, and ultimately drew responses from some 9,885 individuals living in 123 countries across six continents, who had migrated in total represented from all 50 U.S. states.
+The research was carried out online between Jan.
+21 and Feb.
+2, and ultimately drew responses from some 9,885 individuals living in 123 countries across six continents, who in total represented all 50 U.S. states.